andreasVHoly/ml_prac3/README.txt

 Q1:

-It took 2 iterations to reach and error of 0.
+It took 1 iteration to reach and error of 0.

 Q2:

+The alogirhtm also took 1 iteration with a threshold function.

 Instructions:

 1. In command window go to the directory with the files in.
 2. Type 'make' to build the files.
-3. Type 'make run' to run the program and sufficient output will show up.
+3. Type 'make run' to run the program.
+4. When prompted type either 'a' to use the activation function or 't' to use the threshold function.
+5. Wait for the program to output and finish.
-4. Type 'make clean' to clean compiled files.
+6. Type 'make clean' to clean compiled files.